ASharpPen/Valheim.SpawnThat/Thunderstore/README.md

 This mod will not change any non-spawner based entities, such as dungeon mobs that only spawn once.
 Nor does it support changes to breeding.

+If multiplayer, will have to have mod and same config set up for all clients.

 ## How does it all work?

 Valheim's main way of managing spawns work by having two types of spawners spread throughout the world.\